 Related videos:

-Spirit Airlines ceased all operations this Saturday morning and immediately canceled all its flights, bringing an end to 34 years of history after a last-minute government rescue attempt for 500 million dollars negotiated with the Trump administration failed, according to the Miami Herald.
+Spirit Airlines ceased all its operations on Saturday morning and immediately canceled all of its flights, marking the end of 34 years of history following the failure of a last-minute government rescue of 500 million dollars negotiated with the Trump administration, as reported by the Miami Herald.

-The rescue failed due to internal disagreements within the administration itself and the refusal of a key group of bondholders to accept the proposed terms, which would have involved state ownership of up to 90% in the company.
+The rescue attempt failed due to internal discrepancies within the administration itself and the rejection by a key group of bondholders to the proposed terms, which would have involved a state stake of up to 90% in the company.

-President Donald Trump had given Spirit a "final offer" for a takeover with public funds, but the negotiations did not come to fruition.
+President Donald Trump had given Spirit a "final proposal" for a takeover with public funds, but the negotiations did not reach a successful conclusion.

-The closure represents a devastating blow for that airport: in 2025, Spirit was the dominant airline with a market share of 28% and carried more passengers than any other company to or from that terminal.
+The closure represents a devastating blow for that airport: in 2025, Spirit was the dominant airline with a 28% market share and carried more passengers than any other company to or from that terminal.

-The company had over 17,000 employees at the time of closure.
+The company had more than 17,000 employees at the time of closing.

-The collapse of Spirit was the result of years of accumulated crises.
+The downfall of Spirit was the result of years of accumulated crisis.
 The airline filed for bankruptcy for the first time in November 2024, with debts exceeding 7.4 billion dollars and accumulated losses of 2.5 billion since 2020.

-It emerged from that first bankruptcy in March 2025, but just five months later, it filed for a second court protection—known as "Chapter 22"—an unprecedented occurrence in U.S. aviation since 2010.
+It emerged from that first bankruptcy in March 2025, but just five months later, it filed for a second legal protection—known as "Chapter 22"—an unprecedented occurrence in American aviation since 2010.

-Roger Hayder, a passenger who showed up in Fort Lauderdale after his flight was canceled, summed up the experience of thousands affected: "I made a reservation, tried to get my boarding pass, and it said canceled.
-I tried to write to them and talk to them, but nothing."
+Roger Hayder, a passenger who showed up in Fort Lauderdale after his flight was canceled, summarized the experience of thousands affected: "I made a reservation, tried to get my boarding pass, and it said canceled.
+I tried to write to them and talk to them, nothing."

 The United States Department of Transportation immediately activated a relief program for stranded passengers.
-Secretary Sean Duffy stated, “Within hours, we have activated our partner airlines to ensure that passengers are not left stranded, that communities maintain access to routes, that fares do not skyrocket, and that Spirit's staff have access to new job opportunities.”
+Secretary Sean Duffy stated, "Within hours, we have activated our partner airlines to ensure that passengers are not left stranded, that communities maintain access to routes, that fares do not skyrocket, and that Spirit's workforce has access to new job opportunities."

-JetBlue offers rescue fares of 99 dollars to stranded passengers and expands its service in Fort Lauderdale with 11 new destinations.
-Frontier, American, Delta, and Avianca also announced reduced fares or no-fee returns subject to availability.
+JetBlue offers rescue fares of 99 dollars to stranded passengers and is expanding its service in Fort Lauderdale with 11 new destinations.
+Frontier, American, Delta, and Avianca also announced reduced fares or no-charge returns based on availability.

 Spirit will automatically process refunds for tickets paid with credit or debit cards.

-Passengers who booked with vouchers or Free Spirit points will have to wait for the bankruptcy court process to determine their compensation.
-Fort Lauderdale airport has warned travelers that they should not go to the airport if they have Spirit tickets.
+Passengers who booked with vouchers or Free Spirit points will have to wait for the bankruptcy court proceedings to determine their compensation.
+Fort Lauderdale airport has warned travelers to not go to the airport if they have Spirit tickets.

 The airline also operated flights to Cuba from Fort Lauderdale between 2016 and May 2017, being significant for the Cuban-American community in Florida before withdrawing from those routes.

-"We are proud of the impact that our ultra-low-cost model has had on the industry over the past 33 years and we had hoped to continue serving our customers for many more years," Spirit declared on Saturday while announcing its permanent closure.
+"We are proud of the impact that our ultra-low-cost model has had on the sector over the past 33 years and we hoped to continue serving our customers for many more years," Spirit declared on Saturday when announcing its definitive closure.

 Filed under: